Ekaloveyudu

 Ekaloveyudu is a 2008 Indian Telugu-language romantic film directed by debutant KRK.
-The film stars Uday Kiran, Krithi Ahuja, and Bob Antony in the lead roles.
+The film stars Uday Kiran, Krithi Ahuja, and Babu Antony in the lead roles.

 Plot

 Karthik is saved by a train by Bhakta, a don, who gives Kathik an enormous amount of money.
 Karthik goes to Ooty and meets Indu.
 After Indu leaves Ooty and Karthik goes searching for her, Bhakta goes hunting for both of them.